 2.2 Working Principles of the Washer

-The washer was designed to operate in batches, with ginger rhizomes fed into the washing drum assembly through the feed hopper and drum door.
+The washer is designed to operate in batches, with ginger rhizomes fed into the washing drum assembly through the feed hopper and drum door.
 Screws and bolts along the drum’s circumference and door to ensure proper locking and to prevent opening and spillage during washing operation.
 Once loaded, the drum door is closed and locked.
 The water basin is then raised and locked in its operational position prior to filling of 245 Liters of water, submerging half of the drum.
 The electric motor is turned on, driving the shaft to rotate the drum at a controlled operating speed.
 During washing operation, the ginger rhizomes are simultaneously subjected to immersion, tumbling, and gentle scrubbing by the soft-bristle brushes mounted inside the drum.
 After washing, the water basin is lowered to its original position, and the used water is discharge through the drain outlet.
 The cleaned ginger rhizomes are then manually unloaded out of the drum, completing a full washing cycle.

 2.3 Performance Parameters of Washer